What is travel insurance? Why should I buy it?

 Hijacking, natural disaster, unannounced strikes, quarantine, lost/stolen passport, money, or travel documents, your delay caused by a traffic accident while en route to a departure.

-Any medical condition, sicknesses, injury or accident that occurred prior to the effective date of the insurance is a pre-existing medical condition.
+Any medical condition (sickness, injury or accident) that occurred prior to the effective date of the insurance is a pre-existing medical condition.
 This condition applies to you, your traveling companion, family member, or business partner.
-Boyfriend or girlfriend relationships, or domestic partners have no significance for insurance purposes.There is a look back period of 60, 90 or 180 days depending upon the insurance company and the plan.
+Boyfriend or girlfriend relationships, or domestic partners have no significance for insurance purposes.

 The insurance company will pay for pre-existing medical conditions (exclusion is waived) if you purchase the travel insurance within X number of days (varies by the company and plan) from the initial trip payment.
-Some companies like CSA also waive pre-existing conditions exclusion if you buy travel insurance any time within 24 hours of FINAL trip payment.
+Some companies also waive pre-existing conditions exclusion if you buy travel insurance any time within 24 hours of FINAL trip payment.
 Additionally, you must purchase insurance to cover all of your prepaid trip arrangements, cover the entire length of your trip and be medically able to travel.

-If your medication is controlled, dosage has not changed within the past X number of months (varies by company and plan), and you can visit a doctor for routine check ups, it would not be considered a pre-existing condition.
-If your doctor recently changed your medication, changed the dosage, changed your diagnosis or a requested that test be performed, it would be considered as pre-existing condition.
+If your medication is controlled, dosage has not changed within the past X number of months (varies by company and plan), and you visit a doctor for routine check ups, it would not be considered a pre-existing condition.
+If your doctor recently changed your medication, changed the dosage, changed your diagnosis or a requested that test be performed, it would be considered as a pre-existing condition.